datkk06/OpenStack-Tutorial/Content/open-vswitch.md

 ```

 ####Tenant network scenario
 We assume a Network node providing access to the outside and two Compute nodes for VMs.
 We'll check both the East-West traffic between VMs belonging to the same tenant and the North-South traffic between a VM and the outside.
+Tenant networks connectivity is based on VxLAN tunnels.

 Starting with an empty layout without VMs.
 To check the layout created by Neutron use the ``ovs-vsctl show`` command.